mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 ## Pros and Cons of Freelancing

-**Pros**
+{{% pros %}}

-* Flexible working hours
+Flexible working hours

-* Freedom of work location
+Freedom of work location

-* Selection of clients whom you want to work with
+Selection of clients whom you want to work with

-* No commute which benefits in time and cost
+No commute which benefits in time and cost

-* You can earn as much as you can
+You can earn as much as you can

-* No uniform and no office politics
+No uniform and no office politics

-* You are your own boss.
+You are your own boss.

-* Work on any skill you want
+Work on any skill you want

-**Cons**
+{{% /pros %}}

+{{% cons %}}
-* Inconsistency of work and payout
+Inconsistency of work and payout

-* You have to constantly find new clients for regular work
+You have to constantly find new clients for regular work

-* You may need to handle multiple clients at the same time
+You may need to handle multiple clients at the same time

-* No extra benefits as the company employees
+No extra benefits as the company employees

-* No leaves granted
+No leaves granted

-* Isolation and lack of structure in work
+Isolation and lack of structure in work

-* Bid wars
+Bid wars
+{{% /cons %}}

 Depending on your area of expertise and skills, you can choose your favorite freelance job website from the list below.